What is a Therapeutic HIV Vaccine?

 How is a therapeutic HIV vaccine different from a preventive HIV vaccine?

 A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.
 The vaccine would teach the person’s immune system to recognize and effectively fight HIV in case the virus ever enters the person’s body.
+To learn more, read the AIDSinfo What is a Preventive HIV Vaccine? fact sheet.

 A therapeutic HIV vaccine is given to people who already have HIV.
 The goal of a therapeutic HIV vaccine is to strengthen a person’s immune response to the HIV that is already in the person’s body.